-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF

-THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2018 Commission file number 1-10585

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 13-4996950 (I.R.S.
-Employer Identification No.)

-500 Charles Ewing Boulevard, Ewing, N.J.
-08628 (Address of principal executive offices) Registrant's telephone number, including area code: (609) 806-1200

-Securities registered pursuant to Section 12(b) of the Act:

-Name of each exchange on which registered

-Title of each class Common Stock, \$1 par value

-value New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗆 No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding twelve months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗷 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗷 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Emerging Large accelerated filer I Accelerated filer I Non-accelerated filer I Smaller reporting company growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷

-The aggregate market value of the voting and non-voting common equity held by non-affiliates as of June 30, 2018 (the last business day of the registrant's most recently completed second fiscal quarter) was approximately \$12.5 billion.
-For purposes of making this calculation only, the registrant included all directors, executive officers and beneficial owners of more than ten percent of the common stock (the "Common Stock") of Church & Dwight Co., Inc. (the "Company").
-The aggregate market value is based on the closing price of such stock on the New York Stock Exchange on June 30, 2018.

-As of February 19, 2019, there were 245,901,066 shares of Common Stock outstanding.

-Documents Incorporated by Reference

-Certain provisions of the registrant's definitive proxy statement to be filed not later than April 30, 2019 are incorporated by reference in Items 10 through 14 of Part III of this Annual Report on Form 10-K (this "Annual Report").
+(MARK ONE) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 4 For the fiscal year ended December 31, 2019 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OF OF 1934 For the transition period from to Commission file number 1-10585 CH & DWIGHT CO., IN act name of registrant as specified in its charter) C. Delaware (State or other jurisdiction of incorporation or organization) 13-4996950 (I.R.S.
+Employer Identification No.) 50 0 Charles Ewing Boulevard, Ewing, NJ 08628 Registrant's (Address of principal executive offices) stelephone number, including area code: (609) 806-1200 Securi ties registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$1 par value CHD New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned i ssuer, as defined in Rule 405 of the Securities Act.
+Yes [⊠ No □ Indicate by check mark if the registrant is not required to file repor ts pursuant to Section 13 or 15(d) of the Act.
+Yes \Box N Io ⊠ Indicate by check mark whether the registrant (1) has filed all repo months (or for such shorter period that the registrant was required to file Indicate by check mark whether the registrant has submitted electric chapter) during the preceding 12 months (or for such shorter period that t Indicate by check mark whether the registrant is a large accelerated definitions of "large accelerated filer," "accelerated filer," "smaller report Large accelerated filer $\ oxedown$ Accelerated filer $\ oxedown$ Non-accelerated filer ompany Emerging growth company If an emerging growth company, indicate by check mark if the registandards provided pursuant to Section 13(a) of the Exchange Act. \Box istrant has elected not to use the extended transition period for or complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell company (a as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No ⊠ The aggregate market value of the voting and non-voting common second fiscal quarter) was approximately \$17.4 billion.
+For purposes of a ten percent of the common stock (the "Common Stock") of Church & Dv York Stock Exchange on June 30, 2019. making this calculation only, the registrant included all direc tors, executive officers and beneficial owners of more than As of February 13, 2020, there were 245,659,577 shares of Comm · · Documents Incorporated by Reference Certain provisions of the registrant's definitive proxy statement to be file ed not later than April 30, 2020 are incorporated by reference Form 10-K (this "Annual Report"). e in Items 10 through 14 of Part III of this Annual Report or